awesome-selfhosted/awesome-selfhosted/README.md

 - [AmIUnique](https://amiunique.org/) - Learn how identifiable you are on the Internet (browser fingerprinting tool). ([Source Code](https://github.com/DIVERSIFY-project/amiunique)) `MIT` `Java`
 - [Baserow](https://baserow.io/) - Open source online database tool and Airtable alternative.
 Create your own database without technical experience. ([Source Code](https://gitlab.com/bramw/baserow)) `MIT` `Python/Nodejs`
 - [Beehive](https://github.com/muesli/beehive) - Flexible event and agent system, which allows you to create your own agents that perform automated tasks triggered by events and filters. `AGPL-3.0` `Go`
+- [Barrier](https://github.com/debauchee/barrier) - Barrier is software that mimics the functionality of a KVM switch for using a single keyboard/mouse with as many computers as you want. `GPL-1.0` `C/C++`
 - [betanin](https://github.com/sentriz/betanin) - Music organization man-in-the-middle of your torrent client and music player.
 Based on beets.io, similar to Sonarr and Radarr. `GPL-3.0` `Python`
 - [ChiefOnboarding](https://chiefonboarding.com) - Employee onboarding platform that allows you to provision user accounts and create sequences with todo items, resources, text/email/Slack messages, and more!
 Available as a web portal and Slack bot. ([Source Code](https://github.com/chiefonboarding/ChiefOnboarding)) `AGPL-3.0` `Python`
 - [Datasette](https://datasette.io/) - An open source multi-tool for exploring and publishing data, easy import and export and database management. ([Demo](https://global-power-plants.datasettes.com/global-power-plants/global-power-plants), [Source Code](https://github.com/simonw/datasette)) `Apache-2.0` `Python`